2020PB/police-brutality/reports/New York.md

 A thread on Twitter from an alleged victim and member of the press who states that police stole their bike and roughed them up.

-tags: journalist, bike, abuse-of-power, property-destruction, protestor
+tags: journalist, bike, abuse-of-power, property-destruction, protester

 id: ny-newyorkcity-45